 Eye on the Reef program

-The Eye on the Reef program brings together five assessment and monitoring programs that collect valuable information about reef health, marine animals and incidents.
+The Eye on the Reef program brings together four assessment and monitoring programs that collect valuable information about reef health, marine animals and incidents.

 These programs enable people from all walks of life — Marine Park rangers, marine tourism staff, scientist, fishers, tourists and other reef users — to report their Reef sightings and observations to the Great Barrier Reef Marine Park Authority.

 The information collected through the Eye on the Reef program is combined in a single data management and reporting system which enables participants to access their own data and reporting online.
 This data provides Marine Park managers and researchers with up-to-date information on reef health status and trends, the distribution of protected and iconic species, and early warnings of environmental impacts.